droidcon/gitbook-2018-berlin-barcamp/panels/cross-platform-on-android.md

 description: 'Cross Platform on Android: Flutter vs React Native vs Kotlin Native'
 ---

-# Cross Platform on Android
+# Cross Platform on Android: When and how?

 ## A fishbowl discussion